wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/I/Inflict_Wounds.md

 **Components:** V, S \
 **Duration:** Instantaneous

-You make a melee spell attack that deals `3d10` necrotic damage on a hit.
+You make a melee spell attack against a creature that deals `3d10` necrotic damage on a hit.

 **At Higher Levels.**
 The damage increases by `1d10` for each slot level above 1st.